How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 Exclusive vs. Non-Exclusive Music Libraries

-There are many stock music libraries out there, and I sell on a handful of those.
+There are many stock music libraries out there, and I sell on a handful.
 However, I’m still only selling on non-exclusive music libraries, as I like to spread my portfolio across the internet as much as possible.
 The more it is out there, the more chances I have to sell.

-When you begin to make stock music and are trying to find the best libraries to upload your tracks, bear in mind the two types of libraries that exist: exclusive and non-exclusive.
+When you begin to make stock music and are trying to find the best libraries to upload your tracks, remember these two types of libraries or contracts: exclusive and non-exclusive.

 Exclusive Music Libraries

-An exclusive music library is a library that is officially authorized to be the sole seller of a specific track.
-This means you can’t upload that track to another library unless you want to break the agreement and get into trouble.
+An exclusive music library is officially authorized to be the sole seller of a specific track.
+You can’t upload that track to another library unless you want to break the agreement and get into trouble.
 While it may seem unfair in case you’re not generating any sales from that track, selling your music on an exclusive library has its perks:

-• TV and movie production companies usually rely on exclusive libraries to license music, as the tracks typically have better quality.
+- TV and movie production companies usually license music from exclusive libraries, as the tracks are typically of better quality.

 The downside is you can’t upload your exclusive tracks to any other stock music site, even if they are not selling.
 Also, exclusive music libraries require your track to be high quality, from composition to recording and mixing.